 The one-ness of God is expressed as a single substance, understood as a single Being.

-The conceptual progression and historical development of the Trinity theory can be described as follows:
+the church simply The conceptual progression and historical development of the Trinity theory can be described as follows:

 Jesus is God.